What is the average marathon time?

 Alternatively, you could take a recent half marathon time, and add time to it in order to work out a realistic marathon pace.
 Most coaches suggest adding 20-25 seconds per 1600 meters to your half marathon time to estimate your goal marathon pace.
-So, if you ran a half marathon in exactly two hours, that means you were running 5'43 minutes per kilometer.
-Add 20 seconds to that, and you’re aiming to run 5'56 minutes per kilometer, which gives you a marathon time of 4:08:54.
+So, if you ran a half marathon in exactly two hours, that means you were running 5'43 minutes per kilometre.
+Add 20 seconds to that, and you’re aiming to run 5'56 minutes per kilometre, which gives you a marathon time of 4:08:54.

 Adding around 10 minutes to your half marathon time is also usually a pretty good estimate.
 So if you ran a 1:50 half marathon, it’d be reasonable to aim for a 4 hour marathon finish.

 If you have a goal in mind – like you really want to run a sub-4 hour marathon – but you’re not sure what pace you need to hit, you can use our marathon pace chart.
 It shows what pace you need to run in order to smash your goal time.